Skip to content

 • Set up Log & Report > Log Settings to send logs to a FortiAnalyzer, FortiManager, or syslog server for monitoring.

-You have successfully deployed and performed the initial configuration of your FortiGate Firewall VM.
-This includes getting the image, setting up its resources, configuring basic network access through the command line, licensing the device, and setting up essential network interfaces and firewall rules using the web interface.
+You have deployed and performed the initial configuration of your FortiGate Firewall VM: you got the image, set up its resources, configured basic network access through the CLI, licensed the device, and set up essential interfaces and firewall rules.
+The real value of the FortiGate comes from the security features you build on top of this base.

 • Configure more detailed security profiles (Antivirus, IPS, Web Filter, Application Control).